Author |

 Points: 152

-I have heard cancer survivors say they had to discover their new normal.
-New self.
-Its still sometimes a shock to look in the mirror.
-I remember experiencing something like this when i started college.
-I was surprised to see an adult looking back.
-I still felt like a kid.
-Lost in a different world.
 Really God is the only stable factor in anyones life.
 He doesnt change.
 Loves us just the same no matter what.
 He knows who we really are and loves us anyway.
 When we dont know who we are or where we are going Its nice to know our Abba Father does.
 He always has a hold of us we just dont always know it.
 Anyway I know that I look at the world differently now.
 I notice all the beauty in the world more now.
 Simple things like sunsets.
 But most of all I cherish my family.
 I also have new friends and lost some too.
 Some people who I didnt know very well ended up being more supportive than some I knew for years.
 Its ok.
 People come and go but God stays the same.
-Have a peaceful aleep everyone.

 Stage 3A.
 TNBC Diagnosed 9/15/15 2cm grade3.
 4AC & 12taxl .double mastectomy3/8/16.
 25 rads finished6/2. xeloda started 7/7/16 stopped xeloda because of side effects7/14/16.
 BRCA+